Resources and Residential curriculum

 firstname.lastname@example.org | 785-864-2399

-The Undergraduate Advising Center (UAC) assists students in choosing a major, making schedule plans, supervising probation cases, finding academic and professional resources, and successfully advancing to a college degree.
+About the UAC The Undergraduate Advising Center (UAC) assists students in choosing a major, making schedule plans, supervising probation cases, finding academic and professional resources, and successfully advancing to a college degree.

 Undergraduate Advising Center